directus-labs/guest-authoring/copy-this-template-directory/index.md

 In your Spreadsheet copy go to the 'Config' sheet.

 set `calendar_id` to the id of your calendar.
 Usually, it is your email.
-You can run function X to view a list of all your calendars and their IDs.
+You can run the function 'listCalendars' to view a list of all your calendars and their IDs.

 set `directus_url_proxy` to the URL of Flow "Google Calendar event Proxy"

 set `directus_url_webhook_from_g` to the URL of Flow "Process events from Google Calendar"

 set `pass` to the same value as in Directus Environment Variable `GCALENDARHOOKSECRET`

-set `collection_name` to the name of your Directus Collection

 &nbsp;